 Automation, if used wisely, can lead to a much more efficient organization.
 It has enabled us to upskill the current workforce into doing what we humans do best; Think, Do, Learn, Improve and Repeat.

 Saumil, Neebal’s Client Engagement Manager writes to showcase the impact Neebal has created for their customers by adhering to their ethos of ‘Be the Doctor’.
-Saumil loves advocating and practicing ‘consultative sales’ and believes in empathizing towards the customer as the best way to find a solution for them.
-Reach out to Saumil at firstname.lastname@example.org.
+Saumil loves advocating and practising ‘consultative sales’ and believes in empathizing with the customer as the best way to find a solution for them.
+Reach out to Saumil at email@example.com.